 If you live or work on Main St. or anywhere near downtown, or even if you ever drive on Main St., or visit businesses or organizations near that area (Faith In Action, Chelsea Center for the Arts, Chelsea Community Hospital, Cottage Inn Pizza, etc.) these decisions will affect you.
 Not to sound like an alarmist, but if you have an opinion on this subject, now is the time to speak up.

-We don't have the authority to make decisions about the FSW development, but we do have the ability to communicate with the Planning Commission -- and they make the decisions.
+they make the decisions.
 The Planning Commission's next meeting is a working session, but the public can attend.
 If you want your voice to be hear, I suggest contacting a member of the PC or writing a letter for their consideration, and then attend the next meeting to see what happens.

 Links: